Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Regaari duck-nodded again.
 "A male, probably, if the antenatal scans are accurate."

 Xiù’s face moved in a complicated way as she tried to smile and frown at the same time. "...I just don’t understand you."
 She told them, quietly.
-“You have a cub together, she’s safe on Gao, and instead of being there for her you come here to this - this ***death***world?
-You should be with the people you care about!”
+"You have a cub together, she’s safe on Gao, and instead of being there for her you come here to this - this ***death***world?
+You should be with the people you care about!"

 "We *are* with the people we care about!"
 Ayma keened, stepping forward and delicately taking Xiù’s hand between two of her paws.
-“Don’t you see?
-It’s not about what you’re *worth*, it’s about…” she changed vocal gears, picking a word in English. “*Family!”*
+"Don’t you see?
+It’s not about what you’re *worth*, it’s about…" she changed vocal gears, picking a word in English. "*Family!"*

 "My family are outside."
 Xiù said.

-"Your *family*," Ayma corrected her “-are the people who care about you.
+"Your *family*," Ayma corrected her "-are the people who care about you.
 And as our species proves, that’s not a matter of genetics.
-Here we are, Shoo: Here’s your family, right here in this room.”
+Here we are, Shoo: Here’s your family, right here in this room."

 "And we know you care about us too."
 Regaari said.
-“You don’t want us to be hurt.
-But we don’t want *you* to be hurt either, and right now...it’s obvious that you are hurting.”
+"You don’t want us to be hurt.
+But we don’t want *you* to be hurt either, and right now...it’s obvious that you are hurting."

 Xiù blinked at them, then looked away, and down.
 She grimaced at herself and snapped her head back to blink back tears.